 The Sewel convention is clear that the UK Government should not legislate on devolved matters without the consent of the Scottish Parliament.
 However, the Scottish Parliament—not the Scottish Government—has denied its consent.
-The Scottish National party, the Labour party, the Liberal Democrats and the Greens all said that they did not give their consent to what the UK Government were seeking to do, yet the Secretary of State comes before us today with excuses and attempting to save his own skin, knowing that he has totally shafted Scotland and the people of Scotland.
+The Scottish National party, the Labour party, the Liberal Democrats and the Greens all said that they did not give their consent to what the UK Government were seeking to do, yet the Secretary of State comes before us today with excuses and attempts to save his own skin, knowing that he has totally shafted Scotland and the people of Scotland.
 Empty excuses are clearly all he has, having utterly failed in his role as Secretary of State to protect our devolution settlement or to stand up for Scotland as he should be doing.

 The Secretary of State promised that Scotland’s Parliament would become the most powerful devolved Parliament in the world.
 Wrong.
 He promised us, in the Commons stages, that when the Bill came back from the Lords, there would be time to debate clause 11.
 Wrong.
 He told us that there would be a powers bonanza for the Scottish Parliament.
 [Hon.
 Members: “Wrong!”]
 Even in June 2016, he pledged to protect Scotland’s place in the single market.
 [Hon.
 Members: “Wrong!”]
 The Secretary of State has—[Laughter.]